 - Place 1 teaspoon of filling into the center of each circle.
 Too much filling will cause the hamantaschen to open and the filling to spill out while baking.

-- Shape the hamantaschen: Fold the bottom of the circle upwards towards the center, making a flap covering the lower third of the circle.
-Take the left side and fold it towards the center, overlapping the side corner of the bottom flap to create a tip at the bottom left corner of the circle.
-A small bit of filling will still be visible in the center.
+- Take the left side and fold it towards the center, overlapping the side corner of the bottom flap to create a tip at the bottom left corner of the circle.
+A small bit of filling should still be visible in the center.

-- Now take the right side of the circle and fold it towards the center to create a third flap and completing the triangle.
+- Take the right side of the circle and fold it towards the center to create a third flap and completing the triangle.
 Tuck the bottom of this flap under the bottom right corner of the triangle while letting the top of the flap overlap the top corner of the triangle.
-Each side of your triangle should have a corner that folds over and a corner that folds under, creating a pinwheel look that helps to keep the cookies from opening while they bake.
+Note: Each side of your triangle should have a corner that folds over and a corner that folds under, creating a pinwheel look that helps to keep the cookies from opening while they bake.
 It's also pretty!

-- Press to seal the corners triangle gently but firmly to secure the shape.
+- Press to seal the corners of the triangle gently but firmly to secure the shape.
 If any cracks have formed at the places where the dough is creased, use slightly wet fingers to smooth them out.

 - Cool the hamantaschen on a wire rack, then store them in an airtight container.
 Enjoy, making as much noise as possible!